travelgateX/documentation-site/content/travelgatex/resources/graphql-api.md

 alwaysopen = false
 hidden = false
 +++
+## 2018-03-14

+✅  Deprecation reason on field `AddOns.distribute` has changed from `` to `deprecated from 2018-03-12.
+You can find it in distribution AddOn.`

+✅  Field `distribution` was added to object type `AddOns`

+✅  Type `AddOn` was added

 ## 2018-03-08

 ⚠️  Input field `DestinationsCodes` was removed from input object type `HotelXDestinationListInput`